ispras/scrapy-puppeteer/README.md

 If you set RECAPTCHA_SOLVING to False the middleware will try to find captcha and will notify you about number of found captchas on the page.

+If you don't want the middleware to work on specific request you may provide special meta key: `'dont_recaptcha': True`.
+In this case RecaptchaMiddleware will just skip the request.

 ## TODO

 - [x] skeleton that could handle goto, click, scroll, and actions